infinum/frontend-handbook/Angular/Angular guidelines and best practices/Testing.md

 ```

 This allows us to test a more complex error handling, which usually includes some logic for displaying different error messages depending on error code.
 As shown, that is completely doable using the `error` method of the `TestRequest` object.

+To learn more, read the official Angular documentation chapter about[Testing HTTP requests](https://angular.io/guide/http#testing-http-requests)

 ## Testing helpers